GSV-index for holomorphic Pfaff Systems: Preliminaries

 \subsection{Decomposition of meromorphic forms}

-A. G. Aleksandrov in \cite{Ale} introduced the concept of {\it multiple residues} of logarithmic differentials forms along an analytic hypersurface.
-This concept is a generalization of the Saito's decomposition \cite{Sai}.
-In this section, we will make a brief presentation about this decomposition of meromorphic forms which will be used in the definition of GSV-index for Pfaff systems.
+A. G. Aleksandrov in \cite{Ale} introduced the concept of {\it multiple residues} of a logarithmic differential form with poles along a complete intersection which is a generalization of Saito's residues \cite{Sai}.

+In this section, we make a brief presentation about a decomposition of meromorphic forms with poles along complete intersections which is used in the definition of the GSV-index for Pfaff systems.

 Let $U$ be a germ of $n$-dimensional complex manifold.
-Let $\ddd$ be an analytic reduced hypersurface on $U$.
-Consider the decomposition on irreducible components
+Let $D$ be an analytic reduced hypersurface on $U$ and consider its decomposition into irreducible components

-and suppose that the analytic subvariety $V = \ddd_1\cap\cdots \cap \ddd_k$ has pure codimension $k$.
+and suppose that the analytic subvariety $V = D_1\cap\cdots \cap D_k$ has pure codimension $k$.
 We assume that

 with $f_{1},\ldots,f_{ k}\in \OO(U )$ and for each $i \in \{1,\ldots, k \}$,